In DC arc welding, magnetic bias blowing is the phenomenon of the electromagnetic force affecting the welding arc.

-When welding workpieces with different thickness, magnetic bias blow will occur (the arc is biased to the thicker side of the workpieces), because the magnetic field attraction of thick workpieces is large, which has a great attraction to charged arc particles.
+When welding workpieces with varying thickness, magnetic bias blow can occur, as the arc is biased towards the thicker side of the workpieces.
+This is due to the strong magnetic field attraction of thicker workpieces, which greatly attracts charged arc particles.

 - Adopt short arc welding;

 - The angle between the electrode and the plate is larger;